4 Easy Ways to Treat and Prevent Runner's Knee

 Many runners have an imbalance between strength and flexibility in their muscles.
 After you’re warmed up, or once you’ve finished running and are still warm, stretch your hamstrings, quads, and iliotibial band (IT band)—the tissue that runs from your hip to your knee down the outside of the thigh—as well as your hips and calves.
 Holding the stretches for at least 30 seconds gives the best results, as tight hips and/or IT bands can lead to injuries and knee pain.

-When people complain of knee pain or injuries, it sometimes related to what’s going on at their ankles and hips as well.
+When people complain of knee pain or injuries, it sometimes related to what’s going with their ankles and hips as well.
 If you’re suffering from pain around the kneecap (patellofemoral pain), it means the area under the kneecap is inflamed.
 This could be from running incorrectly, which could be due to weak hips.

 You can strengthen the hips with hip abduction exercises.
 An example would be to lie on one side with legs straight, and lift your top leg up in the air and then bring it back down.
 You also can strengthen the outside of the hips with an abduction (thigh) machine, where you’re seated and press weights with the outside of the thighs as you open your legs.